 Denver and Boulder Area Residents Scholarship

-Through the generous support of Rose Community Foundation, 18 Pomegranates, and Oreg Foundation, Hazon is pleased to offer scholarships for people from the Denver and Boulder areas.
+Through the generous support of Rose Community Foundation, Oreg Foundation, and 18 Pomegranates, Hazon is pleased to offer Food Conference scholarships for people from the Denver and Boulder areas.
 We are seeking a diverse group of applicants of all ages and religious backgrounds who want to get inspired by national programs and like-minded leaders so that they can return and continue to make Jewish food and environmental programming a vibrant part of the Colorado Jewish community.
 If you have any questions, please contact email@example.com.

 San Diego Area Residents Scholarship

 Through the generous support of the Leichtag Foundation, Hazon is offering scholarships to subsidize a portion of the conference fees for participants from the San Diego area.
 Scholarships will partially or fully subsidize the conference registration fee (which includes meals and accommodations and all programs, workshops and parties!), and participants will be responsible for travel and personal expenses.
 We are bringing a cohort from San Diego to the Food Conference to capture new knowledge, connections, energy, and ideas and bring them back to our community.
 We are seeking a diverse group of participants of all ages and religious backgrounds.
 For more information, please email firstname.lastname@example.org.